Canon 800D vs Panasonic FZ150

 It is notable that the 800D has a microphone port, which is missing on the FZ150.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the FZ150 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ150 was succeeded by the Panasonic FZ200.
+Both the 800D and the FZ150 have been discontinued, but can regularly be found used on eBay.
+The FZ150 was replaced by the Panasonic FZ200, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 800D or the Panasonic FZ150 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.